 "And when those ships depart on their normal business, Ambassador?"

-“Others will come.
+"Others will come.
 There is in fact a cruiser division en route to Oskran, scheduled to arrive early next year on your calendar; true Patrol warships as you requested, intended to stay here for a local year.
-The plan is to have other ships relieve them in rotation.”
-Fellows' 'puter displayed the ships' specifications; they were light cruisers, though much larger than Aurora with evolving definitions of ship classification; sisters, CL239 Alberton and 250 Moorovia of the Greenville class.
-Though twice the mass of Aurora, the weapons they carried were no more powerful, only more numerous – and Aurora's speed greatly outclassed these, her granddaughters.
+The plan is to have other ships relieve them in rotation."
+Fellows' 'puter displayed the ships' specifications; they were light cruisers, sisters, CL239 Alberton and 250 Moorovia of the Greenville class.
+Smaller and more lightly built than their ancestor, with hardly any armor compared to the pre-War Adamant class, Aurora's unique reconstruction and skilled Engineer gave her speed which greatly outclassed these, her granddaughters.

 Kenzo had been doing his own research.
 "These ships will be most welcome, of course, Ambassador," he replied, "but only two?
 And of such relatively small type?
 What if the Consolidation or Empire attack in force, or even in concert?
 They are building ships to challenge even your dreadnoughts."

 "This is true, and a matter some concern.
 But I am assured that any such attack in force is years away, by which time Lii will have developed the ability to build, or at least buy or hire, her own ships and weapons.
 This pair of cruisers will, I assure you, be more than enough to fend off anything less until then.